GenericPath/Villainy/README.md

 See the wiki for planning documents

 Examples (what I worked on)
-- <a href="https://github.com/GenericPath/Villainy/wiki">Homepage, the starting plan</a>
+- <a href="https://github.com/GenericPath/Villainy/wiki">Homepage, the game design document</a>
 - <a href="https://github.com/GenericPath/Villainy/wiki/Economy">Economy of resources planning</a>
 - <a href="https://github.com/GenericPath/Villainy/wiki/LevelDesign">Level Design</a>